What training do I need to become a carer?

 Care means being kind and helpful to keep someone or something safe, comfortable, and happy.

-There are no mandatory qualifications on how to become a carergiver or carer, but training demonstrates capabilities.
+There are no mandatory qualifications on how to become a carergiver or carer, but training shows you can do the job.
 Many employers require a care certificate, NVQ or equivalent qualification.

 There are typically no age restrictions.
 However, those under 18 may face limitations around medication administration, insurance etc. Core values like maturity are key.

-7. Are there any legal or regulatory requirements for caregiving training, and how can I ensure I meet them?
+Are there specific laws or rules for caregiver training, and how can I make sure I comply with them?

 In the UK, the Care Certificate meets key legal and regulatory training requirements.
 Other local standards may apply.